duttresearchgroup/Chauffeur/README.md

 `$ sudo ln -sf libdrm.so.2.4.0 libdrm.so.2` \

 Except for object detection, Jetson-Inference have more features like Locating and Semantic Segmentation in the future that we might need to work with. \
+\
+Update for video input: \

+Imagenet is for object-detection, the sample video which is a .mkv file with the codec = h264, you might need to change the --input-codec flag if you have other format of video input.
+And --network flag is default to GoogleNet: \
+`python3.6 imagenet.py --headless --input-codec=h264 --network=resnet-18 images/jellyfish.mkv images/test/jellyfish.mkv`\

+Detectnet is for locating object with boxes: \
+`$python3.6 detectnet.py --headless --input-codec=h264 images/jellyfish.mkv images/test/jellyfishdet.mkv`\
+\
+For more camera and video settings please check: https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md#sequences

 ### Jetson TX2 Lane Detection: